-Some may be surprised to learn that you can be charged with a DUI with a blood alcohol content (BAC) of less than the legal limit of .08%.
+Yes.
+It is possible to get charged with a DUI even with a blood alcohol content (BAC) of less than the legal limit of .08%.
 This is often referred to as “buzzed driving.”
-There has been a lot of effort in the media to increase awareness about buzzed driving, and that it doesn't take a .08% BAC to impair someone.
+There has been a lot of effort in the media to increase awareness about buzzed driving, and that it doesn’t take a .08% BAC to impair someone.
 Some instances where a DUI is possible at a lower blood alcohol include:

 Zero Tolerance Laws

 All states have zero-tolerance laws.
 Zero tolerance means just that; a person who is under 21 with any amount of alcohol in their system is guilty of a DUI.
 If a minor is charged with a DUI, they will have their license suspended for one year, be ordered to attend DUI school and have to pay hundreds of dollars in fines.

 Proving that a driver was legally impaired can be tricky.
 If someone is pulled over with a .07% blood alcohol, there is an argument that if they were pulled over earlier, they would have been at a .08% and legally impaired.
 This is a good example of why obtaining a skilled California DUI attorney is so important.
 The prosecutor will do their best to convince the court that the defendant drove with a .08% BAC, while there is no hard evidence to support this.
 It is important that a skilled lawyer is working on behalf of the defendant to convince the jury otherwise.

 In most states, it is possible to get a DUI by being noticeably impaired.
 This impairment can be from alcohol, drugs or a combination of both.
 So if a person took prescription medication and had a drink, they could be cited for a DUI even though their BAC was below .08%.